 California Prop.
-65:

-This product can expose you to chemicals including nickel (metallic) and chromium (hexavalent chromium compounds) which is known to the State of California to cause cancer.
-For more information go to www.P65Warnings.ca.gov.
+This product can expose you to chemicals including chromium (hexavalent chromium compounds) and nickel (metallic) which is known to the State of California to cause cancer.
+For more information, go to www.P65Warnings.ca.gov

 New Jersey: Contains regulated material in the following categories: